DrewDahlman/rip-it-with-wordpress/README.md

 ```

 ## Bundled Libs
-The project starts off with `lodash`, `jQuery`, `mustache` and `modernizr` prebuilt and included.
+The project starts off with `lodash`, `mustache` and `modernizr` prebuilt and included.
 You don't need to expose them or import them anywhere.

 ## Dependency Management
 Need to add a dependency?
 There are couple ways to do that.